 Tres's employees were craftsmen he'd trained.
 They included his children, in whom he ingrained the importance of hard work and commitment to the customer.
 Tres taught them that attention to detail matters, believing that these were vital traits for any high-quality craftsman.
 Tres retired from the industry at age 90.
 His commitment to quality and his love of aerospace lives on in a 21st century company owned and operated by one of his daughters, Robin Carpenter, whom he named after the Curtiss Robin aircraft.
 Robin, in turn, has named her company Ferris Robin Manufacturing after her father as a tribute to a Master craftsman and Aviator.

 Today, Ferris Robin Manufacturing operates at a location farther north from where it all began.
 It is located at the Skagit Regional Airport in Burlington, Washington, near the foothills of the Cascade Mountains, where in the spring, daffodils and tulips blanket the fields with color.
 It's a small airport, but a busy one.
 While business and private aircraft taxi for takeoff out on the tarmac, inside one of the hangars, power sewing machines and tools hum as the commitment to customer satisfaction continues.

 What's on the horizon for this second-generation company as it continues to meet the needs of aerospace customers?
-Ferris Robin Manufacturing is preparing to expand into high-end satchels and valises, and will soon be releasing limited editions exclusively designed by owner Robin Carpenter.
+Ferris Robin Manufacturing is expanding into high-end satchels and valises, and is releasing limited editions exclusively designed by owner Robin Carpenter.
 Timeless and classic designs will follow the same unmatched, high-quality guidelines the company has delivered to the aerospace industry, and nothing less.
 It's going to be one busy hangar!